How to Make Melt and Pour Soap – Lisa Maliga’s The Joy of Melt and Pour Soap Crafting

 One of my favorite resources for learning how to make melt and pour soap is the book, The Joy of Melt and Pour Soap Crafting by Lisa Maliga.
 Had this book existed the first time I melted cubes of soap, color and fragrance in my microwave, I definitely would have had more successful trials and less error.
 But now that it’s been written, this is one soapmaking book you’re must add to your collection for future reference and research into this exciting craft.

-What I like best about this book is how comprehensive it is overall.
+What I like best about this book on how to make make melt and pour soap is how comprehensive it is overall.
 It starts small with many of the basics some instructional guides tend to skip over or breeze through, and expands on the information as you progress.
-It includes instructions on not only the best way to make your soaps, but what equipment to use for the greatest product results.
+It includes soapmaking instructions on not only the best way to make your melt and pour soaps, but what equipment to use for the greatest product results.

 There’s also an explanation of the benefits of the various oils, herbs and other additives you may choose to use in your melt and pour soap and a how to on colorants.
 As if that wasn’t enough, you’ll also find over 85 melt and pour soap recipes you can try out for yourself – from a simple one color-one fragrance recipe to more advanced soap recipes with multiple colors, soap embeds and additional, creative ingredients.

 Lisa’s book definitely makes melt and pour soapmaking a rewarding experience for the novice soapmaker.
-So if you’re just getting started in melt and pour soapmaking or just need a little extra help getting to where you need to be, definitely invest in the book The Joy of Melt and Pour Soap Crafting by Lisa Maliga– a hundred and thirty-four pages chock full of information you’ll reference time and again and even includes a list of melt and pour soap suppliers.
+So if you want to learn how to make melt and pour soap or you just need a little extra help getting to where you need to be, definitely invest in the book The Joy of Melt and Pour Soap Crafting by Lisa Maliga.
+This one hundred and thirty-four page melt and pour soapmaking book is filled with information you’ll reference time and again.
+It even includes a list of melt and pour soap suppliers.